-At Maxcess, you’ll hear us talk a lot about different types of dies, die accessories, and die cutting processes; but what is die cutting exactly?
-Basically, die cutting is the process of using a die and other specialty tools to convert material and fabricate identical shapes of the material over and over again.
+At Maxcess, you’ll hear us talk a lot about different types of dies, die accessories, and rotary die cutting processes; but what is die cutting exactly?
+Rotary die cutting is the process of using a die and other specialty tools to convert material and fabricate identical shapes of the material over and over again.
 Companies that manufacture credit cards, for example, would have a die (or several) specifically engineered to cut plastic into wallet-sized rectangles.
 Die cutting is used to cut plastics, films, paper, fiberboard, metal, rubber, leather, and a variety of other substrates.

 What is a Die?